-PREREQUISITE: Digital Art and Design 1, 2 and 3 with a recommended 80 or higher.
-Student must meet York Tech admission requirements.
+4539YTEH (RHS half credit) PREREQUISITE: Digital Art and Design 1, 2 and 3 with a recommended 80 or higher.
+Student must meet dual credit enrollment requirements for dual credit.

 This dual credit is a study of the principles, terminology, techniques, tools and materials of basic digital photography.
 This course is part of the Digital Art and Design Program, which introduces the skills needed by students for careers in the commercial art fields.
 Whether working freelance or for a large company, the modern commercial artist is expected to have skills that cover many fields.
 Photography and Digital Art are the focus of this class, with students learning how to capture images using different photographic methods, including digital SLR cameras, scanners, and film.
 Students will use the images they capture, learning how to process and incorporate them into projects that communicate an effective message.
 Students learn the technical language used in the digital photography industry and basic design methods.
 The core concepts of this class give students an introduction to a career in photography, advertising, digital art, retouching and restoration.
 Students will also receive professional certification in design and/or workforce readiness.
 The software used in this class is the most current version of Adobe Photoshop and Lightroom CC (Creative Cloud).